Far InfraRed Therapy

 One recent study found that the application of FIR and ultrasound therapies improved muscular elasticity (6):

-“Far-infrared rays irradiated to the human body by resonance of far-infrared rays are absorbed into the skin, thereby raising the temperature of skin tissue and stimulating heat and nociceptive receptors to feel warmth and relieve pain.”
+“Far-infrared rays irradiated to the human body are absorbed into the skin, thereby raising the temperature of skin tissue and stimulating heat and nociceptive receptors to feel warmth and relieve pain.”

 “Use of site-specific FIR therapy over a four-week period in the workplace was associated with significant clinical improvements in pain and quality of life for office workers with previously refractory low back pain.”